 - Together with the preposition παρα (para), meaning near or nearby: the verb παραβαλλω (paraballo), meaning to cast near or throw beside; to approximate, to approach.
 This verb may speak of bringing something in physical nearness, or in figurative nearness in order to compare items for whatever reason.
 The practical scope of this verb is enormous, but in the New Testament it occurs in Mark 4:30 and Acts 20:15 only.
 From it, however, comes:

 - The important noun παραβολη (parabole), which describes the result of the verb: something that's brought near to something else; an approximation.
 In the New Testament this noun is most often used to describe Jesus' favored narrative modus, which also happens to be the favored way of nature (and its Creator) to do business (Psalm 78:2, Matthew 13:3-35).
 From particle generation to DNA replication and the generational passing on of knowledge, nature works in parables — near-casting, approximating — all the time.
-A second century BC philosopher named Apollonius of Perga also applied our noun to the conical section, which is a bit peculiar because parabolae don't compare one thing to another (any more than any other function would).
+A second century BC philosopher named Apollonius of Perga also applied our noun to one of three conic sections, namely the one which presents the locus of points that are equidistant from both the focus and directrix.
+The other two conic sections, namely the hyperbola and the ellipse, also have linguistic applications, which helps to demonstrate the ancients' baffling mastery of language theory.
 Our noun is used 50 times; see full concordance.

 - Together with the preposition περι (peri), meaning around or about: the verb περιβαλλω (periballo), meaning to cast around, mostly of clothing but also of military encampments (Luke 19:43).
 This verb is used 24 times, see full concordance, and from it comes: